Anissoft/box/README.md

 # 📦 Box

-Extremely simple and lightweight observer for variable in your applications.
+Extremely simple, lightweight and well typed observer for variables in your applications.
 Just put it in the box!

 ## Installation